 Each a class of its own – the successful submarines

-Virtually no shipyard the world over has more experience in the design and construction of non-nuclear submarines than ThyssenKrupp Marine systems.
-The company partners the German Navy and has also delivered submarines for coastal and blue water deployment to the navies of 17 other countries.
+Virtually no shipyard the world over has more experience in the design and construction of non-nuclear submarines than ThyssenKrupp Marine Systems with its Operating Unit Submarines (Kiel).
+The Operating Unit partners the German Navy and has also delivered submarines for coastal and blue water deployment to the navies of 17 other countries.

 Decades of experience as well as continuously introduced innovative ideas and concepts are the basis for the success of the submarine shipyard based in Kiel.
 Like the HDW Class 209, which can be found in every ocean in the world.
 No other class of submarine has been built more often since World War II.
 Now the HDW Class 212A and 214 submarines have entered new dimensions.

-HDW Class 212A and 214 submarines were the first in the world to undertake seriously long dives independent of external air sources, equipped with a high-performance fuel cell propulsion system.
+HDW Class 212A and 214 submarines were the first in the world to undertake extra long dives independent of external air sources, equipped with a high-performance fuel cell propulsion system.

-Both boat classes set new standards in the areas of:
+Both boat classes have set new standards in the areas of:

 - crew comfort,

 Also the Swedish Operating Unit ThyssenKrupp Marine Systems AB is well-known for its innovative submarine technology.
 The Kockums Stirling engine was the first

 air-independent propulsion system worldwide which was operated onboard a submarine.
 The Kockums Stirling engine has not only been in successful operation on the Swedish Kockums Gotland Class submarines since more than 20 years but also on board of boats of other international navies.

 Thus, ThyssenKrupp Marine Systems is the only naval system house able to offer two different well-proven AIP systems to its customers.

 The company unites submarine competence from basic research and development to design, manufacture, outfitting, testing and "in-service-support".
 Everything from ThyssenKrupp Marine systems comes at first hand.